 A request for re-admission is the student's responsibility and must be submitted by the determined deadline.
 Students seeking re-admission will be accepted by the Admission Procedure and all current general admission requirements must be met by students seeking re-admission.
 Students seeking re-admission must have a drug screening test.
-If BIOL 2401 and 2402 Anatomy/Physiology or the MATH

-Requirement is over the 5 years limit, the individual must repeat A&P and/or math or the TSI.
-If RSNG 1215, RNSG 1301, or VNSG 1227 are over one year old these courses must be re-taken.
+If BIOL 2401 and 2402 Anatomy/Physiology is over the 5 years limit, the individual must repeat A&P. If the MATH requirement is over five years the individual must retake a developmental math course or the TSI.
+Any college level math course will satisfy the math requirement with no expiration.
+If RSNG 1215, RNSG 1301, or VNSG 1227 are over 24 months old these courses must be re-taken.